User Management

 {% hint style="warning" %}

-Channel partners responsible for configuring AccessNow should be part of their customers' Single Sign-On (SSO) infrastructure.&#x20;
+Channel partners responsible for configuring AccessNow should be part of their customers' Single Sign-On (SSO) infrastructure.

 {% endhint %}

-All AccessNow users are visible in the system in the **Users** **module**.
-The SSO users will only appear in the AccessNow User list **after logging in for the first time**.&#x20;
+All AccessNow users are visible in the **Users** module.
+SSO users appear in the AccessNow user list **after logging in for the first time**.

 <figure><img src="/files/tw4MC9atv6Urjj7OA3qC" alt=""><figcaption></figcaption></figure>